 RSN envisions local communities supporting, inspiring, and empowering youth in all forms of recovery.

-RSN is a community that embraces, empowers, and inspires youth and emerging adults who RSN envisions local communities supporting, inspiring, and empowering youth and emerging adults in all forms of recovery.
+RSN is a community that embraces, empowers, and inspires youth and emerging adults who need support.

 - Substance Use

 RSN will keep the best interests of the youth first and avoid any strategy or practice that could make them feel more threatened or burdened or undermine their personal power and self-determination.

 Authenticity of voice through its connections to and accurate representation of diverse voices of youth as part of communities of recovery.
 RSN seeks to have the majority of its directors, staff and volunteers be self-identified members of the local communities of recovery including their families, friends, allies and professionals.
 RSN seeks to give voice to personal stories as living proof of the transformative power of recovery.